-Chicago Booth’s Eugene F. Fama and Dartmouth’s Kenneth R. French pioneered the use of factors to explain excess returns of stocks and other assets, and they have long maintained that stocks have only a few common sources of risk.
-Fama and French first proposed three and have since allowed for five, with the occasional appearance of a sixth factor—even as other researchers have investigated hundreds of potential factors affecting equities returns.
+Chicago Booth’s Eugene F. Fama and Dartmouth’s Kenneth R. French pioneered the use of factors to explain average excess returns of stocks and other assets, and they have long maintained that stocks have only a few common sources of risk.
+Fama and French first proposed three and have since allowed for five, with the occasional appearance of a sixth factor—even as other researchers have investigated hundreds of potential factors affecting equity returns.
 (See “The 300 secrets to high stock returns,” Summer 2018.)
+In introducing their three-factor model, in 1993, Fama and French argued that market beta, size, and value can be used to explain average excess stock returns.
+In 2015, they added profitability and investment factors.

 The five factors driving returns